 Pulmonary actinomycosis is a rare lung infection caused by bacteria.

-Pulmonary actinomycosis is caused by certain bacteria normally found in the mouth and gastrointestinal tract, where they do not usually cause harm.
-Poor
+Pulmonary actinomycosis is caused by certain bacteria normally found in the mouth and gastrointestinal tract.
+The bacteria often do not cause harm.
+But poor

-and can increase your risk of face, jaw, and lung infections caused by these bacteria.
+and can increase your risk for lung infections caused by these bacteria.

 The infection often comes on slowly.
 It may be weeks or months before diagnosis is confirmed.